WunderGraph Cosmo vs Apollo GraphOS

 Cosmo Reference Architecture

-Advantages of Open Source and Self-Hosting
+Advantages of Open Source and Infrastructure Flexibility

 Is there a difference in how Apollo and WunderGraph handle GraphQL Federation?